danielledeleo/blog/content/posts/thinkpad-2020.md

 ## 10. OS

 First class Linux support for all the hardware and power management, as long as it targets a recent kernel.
-Whatever the current Ubuntu LTS is fine.
-FreeBSD support would be a game changer too.
-And please Let me buy it without a Windows license.
+Whatever the current Ubuntu LTS is is fine.
+FreeBSD support would be a game changer too, however unlikely.
+And please let me buy it without a Windows license.

 ## 11. Other stuff